mike01/pypacker/README.md

 and dissect packets by parsing captured packet bytes.

 #### What you can do with Pypacker
 Create Packets giving specific values or take the defaults.
-Those can be resent using pcap, raw sockets etc. It's as easy as:
+Those can be resent eg using pcap or raw sockets:

 	ip = IP(src_s="127.0.0.1", dst_s="192.168.0.1", p=1) +
 		ICMP(type=8) +
 		Echo(id=123, seq=1, data=b"foobar")

-Read packets (eg. via pcap) and analyze all aspects of it.
-It's as easy as:
+Read packets (eg. via pcap) and analyze all aspects of it:

 	f = open("packets.pcap", "rb")
 	pcap = ppcap.Reader(f)